Things to consider when going freelance

 No matter what you are doing as a freelance worker there will always be admin tasks that need to be done.
 For example – and possibly the most important you must consider – invoicing.
 You will be responsible for invoicing your clients and possibly chasing them for payment.
 You will need to comprise your own invoices, consider tax on the payments and monitor your pricing to ensure you are not charging too much or too little.

-There is a variety of software available to help freelancers with their finance and admin tasks, you can easily create invoices using FreshBooks.com as they offer free invoice templates you can utilize.
+There is also a variety of software available to help freelancers with their finance and admin tasks, you can easily create invoices using FreshBooks.com as they offer free invoice templates you can utilize.
 In managing your business finances, you will also need to remember to file your taxes promptly or you may face a hefty fine.

 Say goodbye to a steady income